 Private labeling involves a lot more responsibilities on the owner’s side.
 It’s their job to research the country where the product will be produced, contact and ask for quotes from the hundreds of manufacturers available, negotiate prices with all of them, and consider which ones have customizations.
 All of that might seem like too much of a hassle for those who are just starting their business, but for many others, control over the production cycle comes with many advantages.

 By negotiating prices and comparing the different manufacturers, you can get the best outcome that a simple retailer might not get.
 A retailer will have the easy end of it and, consequently, pay a higher price for the same product without being able to differentiate from the competition through customizations.
+Negotiation is a powerful tool for those who know how to use it.

-4. Product range
+4. Product Range

 While retailers are limited by the availabilities of the wholesaler and are not able to differentiate between competition – as everyone is buying from the same place – and cannot customize the products they sell, a business that chooses to go through the private label route will be able to offer a much wider product range that varies in color, size, formula, packaging, etc.